cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     currentChannel = provableStore.get(channelPath(portIdentifier, channelIdentifier))
     abortTransactionUnless(currentChannel.state == OPEN || currentChannel.state == UPGRADE_INIT)

-    // get current sequence on this channel
-    // if the counterparty sequence is greater than the current sequence, we fast forward to the counterparty sequence
-    // so that both channel ends are using the same sequence for the current upgrade
-    // if the counterparty sequence is less than the current sequence, then either the counterparty chain is out-of-sync or
-    // the message is out-of-sync and we write an error receipt for that sequence to avoid a possible collision with previous upgrade attempt currentSequence = provableStore.get(currentSequencePath(portIdentifier, channelIdentifier))
-    abortTransactionUnless()
-    if counterpartySequence > currentSequence {
-        provableStore.set(currentSequencePath(portIdentifier, channelIdentifier), counterpartySequence)
-    } else {
-        provableStore.set(errorPath(portIdentifier, channelIdentifier, counterpartySequence), []byte{1})
-        return
-    }

     // abort transaction if an unmodifiable field is modified
     // upgraded channel state must be in `UPGRADE_TRY`
     // NOTE: Any added fields are by default modifiable.